 In the wake of the terrible Menu Foods

-poisoned pet-food recall, there has been a surge of interest in learning
+poisoned pet-food recall, there was a surge of interest in learning

 how to feed companion dog and cats real food, whether raw or cooked.
 Many